zayadur/zayadur.github.io/README.md

 # Visit project at: [zayadur.github.io](https://zayadur.github.io)

-In an attempt to fully appreciate and understand HTML, CSS, and JS, this project does not take advantage of shortcuts and frameworks.
-This project serves as a boilerplate for future projects requiring vanilla JavaScript.
+To fully appreciate and understand HTML, CSS, and JS, this project does not take advantage of shortcuts and frameworks.
+It will serve as a reference for future projects requiring vanilla JavaScript knowledge.